weluse/django-nose-selenium/README.rst

 --------

-The default fixtures of django are run in transactions and not available to a live testing server, therefore `noseselenium` provides an option to load and **commit** fixtures to the database automated.
+The default fixtures of django are run in transactions and not available to a live testing server, therefore `noseselenium` provides an option to load **and commit** fixtures to the database automatically.
 Please note that there's no automatic rollback, so the data will stay in your test database for the rest of the run if you don't provide a custom teardown strategy.